-There are a variety of materials to choose from including rubber, plastic and fabric with the fabric options normally made with cotton or organic cotton.
+There are a variety of materials to choose from including rubber, plastic, and fabric.
+The fabric cotton bibs for babies are normally made with cotton or organic cotton.
 This material is used for a number of reasons including durability, comfort, and moisture control.

-The backing is one of the most important parts of the bib as this may sit against the babies skin.
+The backing is one of the most important parts of the bib as this may sit against the baby’s skin.

-Superior quality bibs have towelling or a cotton bamboo backing which is soft to touch and should not irritate the babies skin.
-Bamboo is also very absorbent which ensures that minimal drool leaks through to the babies clothes and skin.
+Superior quality bibs have toweling or a cotton bamboo backing which is soft to touch and should not irritate the baby’s skin.
+Bamboo is also very absorbent which ensures that minimal drool leaks through to the baby’s clothes and skin.

-Another positive to use bamboo for the backing is that it is environmentally friendly as it replenishes at a fast rate and is a is renewable material.
-Bamboo is the fastest growing woody plants in the world and generates up to 35% more oxygen than equivalent stands of trees.
+Another positive to use bamboo for the backing is that it is environmentally friendly as it replenishes at a fast rate and is a is a renewable material.
+Bamboo is the fastest growing woody plant in the world and generates up to 35% more oxygen than equivalent stands of trees.

 The most common is the plastic KAM snap style of fasteners.
 This is easy to open and close fastener which is extremely practical.
 It also is designed so babies can’t undo the fastener themselves.
 This type is also made in metal however not as common.

 Depending on the manufacturer they will add one or two fasteners.
 The benefit of having multiple fasteners is that it means they are adjustable.

 Another type of fastening device is the drawstring.
 Once again not very common however they are popular on the vintage style bibs.